Affraes-Organisation/actions-sfdc-example/README.md

 - Clone the mirrored repository
 - Open the root folder of the repository in VSCode

-#### Test your connection with SFDX from VSCode, by doing the following in VSCode:
+#### Test your connection with SFDX from VSCode

-To issue commands, you can press Command + Shift + P on Mac or Ctrl + Shift + P on Windows to make the command palette appear.
+To issue commands in VSCode, you can press Command + Shift + P on Mac or Ctrl + Shift + P on Windows to make the command palette appear.

 <details><summary>Authorize an Organization</summary>